 The Brows Held High review of The Girlfriend Experience was removed because Kyle was accused of this, given he frequently mocks the background of Sasha Grey and her too-sexual-for-its-own-good character.

 In the second season of The Guild, Codex is interested in a hot stuntman neighbor and dresses up (showing cleavage) to get his interest when Vork shows up out of the blue and asks "Why are you dressed like a harlot?"
-Then he invades her home and peruses her belonging before randomly turning to her and saying "Cover yourself, woman."
+Then he invades her home and peruses her belongings before randomly turning to her and saying "Cover yourself, woman."

 At the end of the third season, Codex and Fawkes have sex and she discusses it with the guild at the opening of the fourth.
 In addition to yelling at her for sleeping with the enemy, they call her a slut and attack her for doing so after one date.
-Then, when he makes it clear it was a one time thing, she starts calling herself a slut.
+Then, when he makes it clear it was a one-time thing, she starts calling herself a slut.

 Inverted to hell in Six Billion Secrets; any secret that features a proud female virgin will sure as hell elicit at least 50 "angry" essays within the comment section.